-Every WordGo guide can create an unmissable experience for members by choosing a great venue, providing hospitality and making people feel at home.
-In this training Dana describes how you can create an environment that will enhance the group experience.
+Every WordGo Guide can create an unmissable experience for Group Members by choosing a great venue, providing hospitality and making people feel at home.
+In this training, Dana describes how you can create an environment that will enhance the group experience.

-Consider a place that you love to spend time in, what is it about that location that makes it so enjoyable?
+Think about a place that you love to spend time in; what is it about that location that makes it so enjoyable?

-Who from you list of invites could assist you in creating the ideal experience for your members?
+Who from your list of invitees could assist you in creating the ideal experience for your members?

 What songs will you put on your WordGo Spotify playlist to help enhance the atmosphere of your gatherings?